xuxiaoooo/ABAFnet/README.md

 For audio/video related data and research, please stay tuned to this code repository, and for brain imaging, EEG, physiological signaling data, please follow corresponding author Xizhe Zhang's subsequent papers.

-**Note:** The CNRAC can be requested at the time of publication of this paper ASAP.
+**Note:** The CNRAC can be publicly requested at the time of publication of this paper ASAP.

 ---